 For more details and tips on speeding up the process, check out the Azure documentation.

-It is a centralized backup service solution to safeguard against ransomware threats.
+This is a unified Azure backup and disaster recovery service designed to protect against ransomware attacks.
 It regularly creates backups and stores them securely in the cloud, allowing you to restore specific data in case of accidental deletion, corruption, and other incidents.
-With a simple interface, you can set up backup plans for different kinds of data, like virtual machines, databases, and file shares, all in one place.
+With a simple interface, you can set up backup plans for different kinds of data, like virtual machines, databases, and file shares, all in one place, but only if you have considered an Azure disaster recovery strategy in the first place.

 Look at all the benefits this service offers: